The Ryuo's Work Is Never Done!

 The Ryuo's Work Is Never Done! (りゅうおうのおしごと!, Ryūō no Oshigoto!) is a Japanese light novel series written by Shirow Shiratori and illustrated by Shirabii.
-SB Creative released twenty volumes from September 2015 to July 2025 under their GA Bunko label.
-A manga adaptation with art by Kogetaokoge was serialized in Square Enix's seinen manga magazine Young Gangan from 2015 to 2019, and has been collected in ten tankōbon volumes.
+SB Creative published the series from September 2015 under their GA Bunko label, with twenty volumes published as of July 2025.
+A manga adaptation with art by Kogetaokoge was serialized in Square Enix's seinen manga magazine Young Gangan from 2015 to 2019, and was collected in ten tankōbon volumes.
 A 12-episode anime television series adaptation by Project No.9 aired from January to March 2018.

 Plot

 Yaichi Kuzuryū is a prodigy shogi player who won the title of Ryūō at the age of 16.
 Following his victory, he has been in a slump until he is approached by Ai Hinatsuru, a nine-year-old elementary school girl who begs him to make her his disciple.
 Astonished by Ai's potential, Yaichi agrees to become her master, and the two then brace themselves together in the world of shogi with their friends and rivals.
 However, this comes with the condition imposed by Ai's mother that Yaichi is to marry Ai if she does not become a major player before graduating middle school.